Sian-Lee-SA/Home-Assistant-Switch-Manager/.github/PULL_REQUEST_TEMPLATE.md

 #### Zigbee2MQTT

-- [ ] You have ensured legacy is off/false for the device in the Z2M devices Settings (specific) page and that your actions matches those with legacy off?
+- [ ] (**older devices**) You have ensured legacy is off/false for the device in the Z2M devices Settings (specific) page and that your actions matches those with legacy off?

 <!--
   It is important to have the naming conventions and action ordering conformed while also ensuring all buttons and actions are supplied because any future changes will invalidate any blueprint for a user who uses your blueprint